amberframework/docs/README.md

 ## First Steps

 Learning a new framework can be intimidating and exciting at the same time.
 To help you along, we have created a cookbook packed with examples and recipes to get the common tasks completed.

-If you are new, you should start off with the getting started guide.
+If you are new, you should start off with the [guides](guides/README.md).

+If you want a step by step tutorial try the [quick start](getting-started/README.md).